Showing posts with label Perseverance. Show all posts

 I may be of German descent, but I like the Italian nativity better!

 *Wise Men to come later.
 We celebrate their coming on Epiphany, January 6th, so I put them out around New Years.
-We've acquired 6 for our Italian set.
+We've acquired 7 for our Italian set a nice, sacred number.
 Since the Bible only numbers the gifts and not the men, we put them all out!

 MERRY CHRISTMAS!